By John H. Richards

 Patsy Clark left a legacy of generosity: “His gifts to charity were unostentatious and few people knew of the many he aided.”
 Of Mary Clark, it was written: “Beloved by people in all walks of life, Mrs. Clark has been part of the heartbeat of Spokane’s civic, social, and charitable life for five decades.
 It does not fall to the lot of many to leave such a beautiful heritage.”

 While many people remember the mansion, even more it seems know next to nothing about the man, Patsy Clark.
 I set out to learn his story, and now, to share it.

 Pre-order “The Life and Times of Patsy Clark: Mining Pioneer” by John H. Richards!
 Order the book for $30 (including shipping and handling), or a book and 2-year subscription bundle for $60 (including shipping and handling).
 Richards’s book will take you beyond the Patsy Clark mansion and famous restaurant to the man himself, Patrick Clark.
-The Life and Times of Patsy Clark will ship on December 3, 2018.
+The Life and Times of Patsy Clark is in stock, and ready for your order!

 The Life and Times of Patsy Clark Special:

 Click “Buy Now” to order a 2-year subscription to Nostalgia Magazine, plus “The Life and Times of Patsy Clark” for just $60 (includes shipping and handling).

 The Life and Times of Patsy Clark Book Only:

 Or, if you’d like to buy The Life and Times of Patsy Clark without a subscription, for $30 (including shipping and handling), click here: